lemotdesign/one-click-hugo-cms/site/content/are-termites-a-big-issue-on-the-gold-coast/_index.md

 ---
-title: Are Termites A Big Issue On The Gold Coast?
+title: Are Termites a Big Issue on the Gold Coast?
 image: img/gold-coast.jpg
 big_issue_entries:
   - text: >-